vietanh85/hadoop-docker/README.md

 TBD

 ## Todos
-- [x] Ablitiy to run Pseudo-Distributed Operation
+- [x] Run Pseudo-Distributed Operation
-- [x] Ability to run Cluster Operation
+- [x] Run Cluster Operation
-- [ ] Enable Docker Swarm to run and deploy in multiple hosts
+- [ ] Use Docker Swarm to run and deploy in multiple hosts